 When it comes to programming, the first thing we have to do is consider the training principles.
-From there, we decide how we can organise the training variables to optimize the benefits.
+From there, we decide how we can organize the training variables to optimize the benefits.

 Individuality: Everyone responds to training differently.
 Some need more volume while others need more intensity.